 Always use a fine grind when using an AeroPress.
 The finer the grind, the richer the coffee will taste.
 You will lose a lot of flavor if you go with a coarse grind.
-Next, you need to look at the roast.
+The grind type would be similar to an espresso grind.
+Next, let’s look at the roast.

 All roast types work with the AeroPress.
 However, it is good idea to choose a roast that is a little lighter than what you would normally drink.
 For example, if you usually go with a dark roast, go with a medium so it does not overpower you.

 After you choose your roast level, you need to decide on the country of origin for the coffee beans.
 You need to choose a country that provides the flavor and style you want in a coffee bean.
 This will greatly influence the way the coffee tastes after it is brewed.

 Colombian coffee is an excellent option when using an AeroPress due to this coffee’s balanced taste.
 It is full-bodied but incredibly smooth.
 This type of coffee also has moderate levels of acidity and sweetness.
 AeroPress users enjoy the increased taste of the AeroPress without feeling overwhelmed when they drink this coffee.

 Mexican coffee is known for boasting a wide variety of flavors.
 These flavors are enhanced when you brew the coffee with an AeroPress.
 In fact, you will enjoy a depth of flavor that is often lost with other brewing methods.
 It is a good idea to go with a medium roast if choosing Mexican coffee for an AeroPress since a dark roast can be overwhelming.